mikegoatly/lifti/docs/content/en/docs/_index.md

 * ASP.NET applications where you need to perform a fast search against a long list of words.
 An in-memory index of exclusion words could easily be used to do this.
 * Lots of other scenarios!

-LIFTI probably won't be a great fit if you want a scalable, centralized *modifiable* index.
-At least, not without considerable effort!